-Messiah College welcomes applications from any student living overseas, including both international students (non-U.S. citizens)

-and U.S. citizens.
+Messiah College welcomes applications from any student living overseas, including both international students (non-U.S. citizens) and U.S. citizens.
 Along with the Messiah College application, all non-U.S. citizens applying for an F-1 student visa are required to submit a Statement of Finances to document their financial resources which can be applied toward their educational expenses.
 International students interested in need-based aid should submit the International Student Scholarship Application.
 To accept the offer of admission, submit a \$200 preregistration deposit as described in the previous pages.

 In order to enter the United States on an F-1 student visa, students will need an I-20 form (Certification of Eligibility for Nonimmigrant [F-1] Student Status).
 Upon acceptance a student must request the I-20 form via eShipGlobal at study.eshipglobal.com.
 After documentation of financial resources, Messiah College will send the I-20 form to the student.
 The student will then need to obtain an F-1 student visa from the United States Embassy in their respective country.
 International students with access to the internet and email are strongly encouraged to use these methods to communicate with the College.
-The application form can be found at www.messiah.edu/apply and the Statement of Finances is available at www.messiah.edu/statementoffinances.
+The application form can be found at www.messiah.edu/apply.